We all make decisions on a daily basis; what to eat, what to wear, what to watch on TV, what to do this weekend and so on.

 For me, these past 12 months I’ve been contemplating my future career.
 Last summer I was considering studying a masters degree.
 But after several trips to open days, I’m not keen on the idea.
 Then before that, I spent two years seeking full time employment in the media industry with no success.

 Now I’ve made another big decision in my life.
-I’ve come to the conclusion that with my personal difficulties hiring full time care and struggling to secure employment, I’m going to become a self-employed freelance journalist.
+I’ve come to the conclusion that with my personal difficulties hiring full time care and struggling to secure employment, I’m going to become a freelance journalist.

 In a nutshell, I’m going to try start my own freelance journalism business where I can work from home with flexible hours and basically be my own boss.